Enter the Matrix: An Interview with Ken Isaacs

 Archi-tourism is a web community waiting for its own digital address, writes Alexandra Lange.
 She longs for a dream site—“Archimaps, Designtrip, whatever”—to map her architectural explorations using smartphone photos.
-A sense of immediacy, essential to Instagram’s appeal, transforms old structures into new discoveries.
 The trick: how to keep that contagious energy as you make snaps into an archive.

 Design for Explication not Veneration: Remembering Mickey Friedman